California State Capitol History Part Four

 - Legislative Chambers

 California's Monolithic Project

 In January 1982, the newly restored building was completely re-opened to the public.
-After the ribbon cutting the legislation hosted a “Restoration Gala” complete with a dazzling fireworks and laser light display.
+After the ribbon cutting, the Legislature hosted a “Restoration Gala,” complete with a dazzling fireworks and laser light display.

 Many artisan techniques, long thought lost to the hands of time, were revived for the restoration of the Capitol.

 During the Capitol’s restoration, efforts were undertaken to recreate the original parget plasterwork.
 This effort was stifled by the lack of an accurate example to use as a guide.
 Since original photographs were black and white, artisans were unsure of the techniques and color palette used by the original artists.

 Parget (pronounced pär’jĭt) is the colorful plaster decoration that can be seen in the ceiling and frieze of the Archive exhibit room on the first floor of the Capitol Museum.
 The unique plaster designs were once common throughout the entire building.
 Through the years, efforts to modernize the Capitol resulted in the delicate plasterwork being painted over or sometimes removed entirely.

 Fortunately, during the restoration project, workers found a full-color segment of an original California poppy design hidden behind a heating duct.
 This revelation gave artisans clues on how to re-create this lost art form.